vineet416/vineet416/README.md

 I am an aspiring **Data Scientist and AI Engineer** with a strong foundation in **machine learning, statistics, and applied AI**, along with hands-on experience in **data analytics and business intelligence**.

-Currently pursuing a **B.Sc. in Applied AI & Data Science at IIT Jodhpur**, I enjoy building **end-to-end projects**—from data exploration and modeling to deployment and insight generation.
+Currently pursuing a **Bachelor's in AI & Data Science at IIT Jodhpur**, I enjoy building **end-to-end projects**—from data exploration and modeling to deployment and insight generation.

 🔍 Actively seeking **Data Science / AI Intern or Fresher roles** where I can work on real-world ML and AI-driven problems.